Making money as an artist

 Everybody has his or her own style, if you’re making character concept art, a background is of no use, but a character from different angles is.
 A single image will cost less than several from different angles.
 But like mentioned before, how much you can charge totally depends on your niche.
 But when you begin: Just keep an eye on the hours you make so you know how much you should charge when you start commissions and charge those hours until you get a lay of the land.

 It might be an interesting strategy for you to have more than one style.
 Some people need to switch up their approaches every now and then to stay fresh in their heads, others prefer one and the same style.
-If you’re the last one: You might want to consider to offer a stripped down version of your art as well.
+If you’re the last one: You might want to consider offering a stripped-down version of your art as well.
 This could be only the lineart if you’re an anime artist, or a version with only flat colors or cell shading if you draw realistically.

 Taxes and upkeep